 A Closer Look At Chronic Loneliness

 Contrary to popular belief, there is a very clear distinction between loneliness and being alone.
 As Curejoy affirms, loneliness is deeper than simply feeling alienated from other people.
-Being alone simply involves being without human company.

-In most cases, loneliness goes deeper than one's surroundings.
+Being alone involves being without human company, but in most cases, loneliness goes deeper than one's surroundings.
 It is quite possible for someone to be in a room full of happy, cheerful people and still feel lonely.

-Chronic loneliness is furthermore linked to negative internal plights such as low self-esteem, embarrassment, and insufficiency.
-Individuals who experience chronic loneliness also struggle with developing healthy relationships, connecting with other people, and thriving in situations which involve social interactions.
-Certain individuals may even isolate themselves intentionally out of fear which only serves to worsen the already serious affliction of chronic loneliness.
+Chronic loneliness is, furthermore, linked to negative internal struggles, such as low self-esteem, embarrassment, and insufficiency.
+Individuals who experience chronic loneliness struggle with developing healthy relationships, connecting with other people, and thriving in situations that involve social interactions.
+Certain individuals may even isolate themselves intentionally out of fear, which only serves to worsen the already serious affliction of chronic loneliness.

 What Triggers Chronic Loneliness?

-Adverse Impacts Of Chronic Loneliness
+Impacts Of Chronic Loneliness

 Negative Mental Impressions